 Contracting is also growing in popularity, with an increase in the number of contractors – particularly amongst automation engineers, CSV engineers, CQV engineers and utilities engineers.
 Within perm some of the most in demand roles would include validation engineers, process safety engineers, process engineers and project engineers.

 Looking for a job outside of these sectors?
 There’s plenty of those too…Find Jobs

-Note: This article was originally published on the 16th of September 2016 and has been completely updated for 2019.
+Note: This article was originally published on in September 2016 and has been completely updated for 2020.